 This hormone controls the function of many others, including estrogen and progesterone.
 During the natural course of aging, you may lose up to 60 percent of the pregnenolone your body needs to sustain energy.
 It is also responsible for memory and alertness.
 An unbalanced level of pregnenolone contributes to depression, fatigue, and stress.

 The thyroid is a tiny gland in your neck that controls all of the functions of your adrenal system.
 When your body produces too much or too little thyroid hormone, you may experience weight gain, depression, fatigue, cold sensations, hot flashes, and many other unpleasant symptoms.

-Depending on your presenting symptoms, your Toronto Bioidentical Hormone Replacement Therapy specialist, Anna Maria Wysynski, M.D may order a blood, saliva, or urine test to determine your current hormone levels.
-With this knowledge Anna Maria Wysynski, M.D. then decides which Bioidentical Hormones you require for maximum symptom relief.
+Depending on your presenting symptoms, your Toronto Bioidentical Hormone Replacement Therapy specialist, Anna-Marie Wysynski, M.D may order a blood, saliva, or urine test to determine your current hormone levels.
+With this knowledge Dr. Wysynski then decides which Bioidentical Hormones you require for maximum symptom relief.